PyMesh/PyMesh/doc/mesh_boolean.rst

     :align: center

 The attribute ``source`` tracks the *source* of each output face.
-0 means the output face comes from the first operand, ``pymesh.ply``, and 1 means it is from the second operand ``plate.ply``.
+0 means the output face comes from the first operand, i.e. ``pymesh.ply``, and 1 means it is from the second operand, i.e. ``plate.ply``.
-The ``source`` attribute is useful for assigning the corresponding color in the output mesh.
+The ``source`` attribute is useful for assigning the corresponding colors in the output mesh.

 CSG Tree:
 ---------

-While binary boolean operations are useful, it is often necessary to perform a number of operations in certain order to create more complex results.
-A Constructive Solid Geometry tree, or CSG tree, is designed for this purpose.
+While binary boolean operations are useful, it is often necessary to perform a number of operations in order to create more complex results.
+A Constructive Solid Geometry tree, aka.CSG tree, is designed for this purpose.

 .. image:: _static/csg_tree.png
     :width: 90%